 The 4 m International Liquid Mirror Telescope

-- A dish containing a reflecting liquid metal (essentially mercury),
+- A dish containing a reflecting liquid metal,

 - An air bearing on which the LM sits, and

-Given the zenith observing mode of a liquid mirror telescope and in order to access the northern galactic pole, the Devasthal observatory is ideally located in latitude (near +29 22’ 26”).
-From this site, a deep (i = 22 mag) survey will approximately cover 90 square degrees at high galactic latitude, which is very useful for gravitational lensing studies as well as for the identification of various classes of interesting extragalactic objects (cf. new quasars, supernovae, clusters, etc.).
+Given the zenith observing mode of a liquid mirror telescope and in order to access the northern galactic pole, the Devasthal observatory is ideally located in latitude (near +29° 22’ 26”).
+From this site, a deep (i' = 22 mag) survey will approximately cover 50 square degrees at high galactic latitude, which is very useful for gravitational lensing studies as well as for the identification of various classes of interesting extragalactic objects (cf. new quasars, supernovae, clusters, etc.).

-The first light of ILMT is expected before the monsoon of 2018.
-After first light, the continuous zenith monitoring within a narrow 24 arcminutes strip of sky at latitude of ~+29 22’ 26” will be carried out for a duration of at least next five years (or more).
+Having achieved first light, the ILMT is going to be used for a continuous zenith monitoring within a narrow 27 arcminutes strip of sky at latitude of ~+29° 22’ 26” for a duration of at least the next five years (or more).
 The key features of the instrument/detector are as below:

 |Detector:||4k x 4k CCD camera|